dojo/docs/dojox/grid/EnhancedGrid/plugins/Printer.rst

 exportToHTML
 	Export to HTML string, but do NOT print.
 Users can use this to implement print preview.
+	When exporting multi-view grid, the proper width of each view and the height of each row won't be valid until the exported string is put into a document.
+So in this case, you will need to call grid.normalizePrintedGrid(doc):

+.. code-block :: javascript
+  :linenos:

+  grid.exportToHTML({
+    ...
+  }, function(str){
+    //Preview the printed grid in a separate window. var win = window.open();
+    win.document.open();
+    win.document.write(str);
+	//Normalize the printed grid, so the width and height of each view and row are correct. grid.normalizePrintedGrid(win.document);
+    win.document.close();
+  });

 ==============  ==================  ==========================  =======================================================
 Arguments       Type                Optional/Mandatory          Description